-- · Accelerated cultivation facility and operating assets renovations to increase flower and trim output; - Developed new cultivation genetics focused on increasing yields and potency; - Scaled back our investment in and support for non-core brands; - Focused marketing and brand development activities on significantly growing the Lowell brands acquired in the first quarter of 2021; - · Restructured our organization and identified operating, selling and administrative expense cost efficiencies, including a 15% headcount reduction in January 2022; - · Developed LFS, which commenced operations in the third quarter of 2021 to add revenue and cash flow generation, and; - · Licensed the Lowell Smokes brand in illinois and Massachusetts, with Colorado and New Mexico expected to be added in the second half of 2022.
+- Accelerated cultivation facility and operating assets renovations to increase flower and trim output; - Developed new cultivation genetics focused on increasing yields and potency; - Scaled back our investment in and support for non-core brands; - · Focused marketing and brand development activities on significantly growing the Lowell brands acquired in the first quarter of 2021; - · Restructured our organization and identified operating, selling and administrative expense cost efficiencies; - Developed LFS, which commenced operations in the third quarter of 2021 to add revenue and cash flow generation, and; - Licensed the Lowell Smokes brand in Illinois and Massachusetts, with Colorado and New Mexico expected to be added in the remainder of 2022.

-The Company anticipates continued improvement in 2022 due in large part to yield improvements in cultivation, greater revenues from LFS and licensing operations and improved operational efficiency.
+The Company anticipates continued improvement in the remainder of 2022 and in 2023 due in large part to yield improvements in cultivation, greater revenues from licensing operations and improved operational efficiency.